xxreflextheone/AI-Aimbot/README.md

 # Lunar LITE
-Lunar LITE is an updated version of [Lunar](https://github.com/zeyad-mansour/lunar).
+Lunar LITE is an very slightly edited version of [Lunar](https://github.com/zeyad-mansour/lunar).

-Lunar LITE offers small improvements and updated requirements for the orignal [Lunar](https://github.com/zeyad-mansour/lunar).
+Lunar LITE offers a triggerbot and updated packages for the orignal [Lunar](https://github.com/zeyad-mansour/lunar).

 ## Lunar V2
-With Lunar V2, every bit of code has been modified, optimized, added on to.
+Lunar V2 on the other hand, has 25+ customizable settings, UI, improved accuracy, and support for YoloV5, YoloV7, & YoloV8.

-The full version of Lunar V2 can be found [here](https://gannonr.com/lunar).
+Lunar V2 can be found [here](https://gannonr.com/downloads).

 ## About